MicrosoftDocs/bot-docs/articles/includes/authentication/azure-bot-appid-password.md

 1. Select **Add**.
 1. Copy and store in a safe place the **Value** (client secret or password) and the **ID** (App Id).

 After the creation of the resource is completed, download the deployment details and keep them in a safe place.
-They contain the App Id and password.
+They contain the App ID and password.
 -->

 #### Get Azure bot resource app ID